etoosamoe/dotfiles/software.md

 - Install BetterDisplay and set external display resolution to 2048x1152, HiDPI enabled.
 It's not native 2k, but it looks nice and sharp with HiDPI enabled.
 - Disable `.DS_Store` files creation:
   - `defaults write com.apple.desktopservices DSDontWriteNetworkStores true`
+- Click on the scroll bar (in a browser for example) jumps to the spot that's clicked instead of by-page scrolling down or up
+  - System Settings - Appearance - Jump to the spot that's clicked.

 ## IDE